Lior-Baruch/Char_Transformer_Language_Model/README.md

-# Char Transformer Language Model - Bigram Language Model
+# Character-Level Transformer Language Model - Bigram Language Model

-This code implements a Bigram Language Model using a transformer architecture.
-A Bigram Language Model predicts the next character in a sequence of characters given the previous character.
-The transformer architecture used in this code consists of a stack of n_layer Transformer Blocks, each of which contains a multi-head self-attention mechanism followed by a feed-forward neural network.
+This repository contains an implementation of a Bigram Language Model using a transformer architecture.
+This character-level language model aims to predict the next character in a sequence given the previous characters.
+The model is built and trained using the PyTorch library.

-# Classes
-**Head**
+## Dependencies

+To run the notebook, you'll need the following Python libraries:

+- PyTorch
+- Torchvision
+- Torchaudio

+The code is designed to utilize a GPU if available.
+If not, it will default to a CPU.

+## Data

+The model is trained on a text file containing the works of Shakespeare.
+The text is loaded from the file as a long string.
+The unique characters in the text are identified, and a mapping from characters to integers (and vice versa) is created.
+This mapping is used to encode the text into a format that the model can understand.

+The data is then split into a training set (90% of the data) and a validation set (10% of the data).
+The training set is used to train the model, and the validation set is used to monitor the model's performance during training.

+## Model

+The transformer model consists of several key components, each implemented as a separate Python class:

-One head of self-attention.
-Computes the attention scores and performs the weighted aggregation of the values.
+- **Head**: This class represents a single head of the self-attention mechanism.
+It computes attention scores and performs the weighted aggregation of values.

-**MultiHeadAttention**
-Multiple heads of self-attention in parallel.

-**FeedForward**
+- **MultiHeadAttention**: This class manages multiple instances of the `Head` class in parallel, allowing the model to capture different types of information from the input data.

-A simple linear layer followed by a non-linearity.
+- **FeedForward**: This class represents a feed-forward network that consists of a simple linear layer followed by a ReLU non-linearity.

-**TransformerBlock**
-Transformer block: communication followed by computation.
+- **TransformerBlock**: Each Transformer Block contains a self-attention mechanism followed by a feed-forward network.

-**BigramLanguageModel**
-A simple bigram language model, used to initialize the parameters of the transformer.
-Consists of the following components:

-token_embedding_table: a lookup table for token embeddings.
-position_embedding_table: a lookup table for position embeddings.
-TransformerBlocks: a stack of n_layer Transformer Blocks.
-ln_f: a layer normalization layer for the input of the final linear layer.
+- **BigramLanguageModel**: This class represents the main model.
+It includes an embedding layer, a series of transformer blocks, a layer normalization layer, and a final linear layer.

-lm_head: the final linear layer.
-# Other Functions and Variables
-encode(s): encodes a string s into a list of integers using the char_to_int dictionary. decode(l): decodes a list of integers l into a string using the int_to_char dictionary. get_batch(split): generates a small batch of data of inputs x and targets y for a given split (train or validation). estimate_loss(): estimates the loss on the train and validation sets using a fixed number of evaluation iterations (eval_iters).
-model: an instance of the BigramLanguageModel class.
-model_device: the model instance moved to the device (CPU or GPU) specified by the device variable.
-optimizer: a PyTorch optimizer (AdamW) used to optimize the parameters of the model. batch_size, block_size, max_iters, eval_interval, learning_rate, device, eval_iters, save_interval, n_embd, n_head, n_layer, dropout: hyperparameters used in the model.
+## Training

+The model is trained using the AdamW optimizer with a learning rate of 3e-4.
+The training process involves forward propagation, loss computation, backpropagation, and parameter update steps.
+The cross-entropy loss function is used to calculate the loss between the model's predictions and the actual characters.
+The training and validation losses are printed out every 500 iterations, allowing you to monitor the model's progress during training.

+After training, the model's state is saved to a file for future use.

+## Text Generation

+Once trained, the model can be used to generate new text.
+The model takes a sequence of characters (the context) and generates the next character.
+This process is repeated to generate a sequence of new characters.

-# Usage
+## Usage

-To use this code, simply run the Python script.
-The script will train the model on the input text file (input.txt) and print the train and validation losses every eval_interval iterations.
-Once training is complete, the script will generate a sequence of characters using the trained model and print it to the console.
-The generated sequence can be modified by changing the max_new_tokens parameter passed to the generate function.
+You can run the provided Jupyter notebook to train the model and generate new text.
+The hyperparameters can be adjusted to fine-tune the model's performance and the amount of text generated.

+## Future Work

+Improvements to the model could include adjusting the hyperparameters, adding more transformer blocks, training on a larger dataset, or training for more iterations.

+## License

+This project is open source and available under the [MIT License](LICENSE).